Last Updated on July 18, 2022 by The Filtery Staff

 Oh, and if you’re wondering about alpaca wool as a performance fabric for workout clothes, it’s naturally a really great option.
 Because of the way these alpacas have evolved living in the high altitudes of the Andes Mountains, their wool fibers can handle drastic temperature shifts from sub-zero at night to super hot during the day.
 Plus, it’s naturally breathable and moisture-wicking.
 Obviously, this makes for great activewear, whether you’re heading out for a winter run or a hot yoga class!

-Arms of Andes’ “Leave No Trace Apparel” initiative is pretty darn cool, too.
+Arms of Andes’ “Leave No Trace Apparel” initiative is pretty cool, too.
 It means that all of their clothing is made out of completely biodegradable fabric (and apparently they’re the first outdoor clothing brand to do so).
-The only exception is their zippers and bands, which is something they’re working on.
+The only exception is their zippers, which is something they’re working on.
+(They’ve recently managed to switch to 100% natural rubber for their elastic bands!)
 But besides that, all of the fabrics, threads, and non-toxic dyes are 100% biodegradable.

 Plus, they’ve got a “single-origin supply chain,” which means they carry out every stage of production—from sourcing alpaca fiber to manufacturing the garments—in one country: Peru.
 Their ethically-sourced alpaca wool comes directly from herders in the Peruvian Andes, whose families have been employing traditional techniques to rear alpacas and harvest their fiber for generations.